Integration Partners

 has been designed to integrate as easily as possible

-with existing application.
+or for command line messaging from existing software applications.
 Here are some ways to use

 PageGate's modules to integrate with other applications: